 Ibizza Inn has a restaurant that offers western interpretations if you are bored of the local food.
 I find it hard to recommend them as I found hair and bugs in the food more than once and service was beyond ridiculous sometimes!
 Meals are roughly 10,000TSH ($5).
-Plus they have a great bar/restaurant area sat in the forrest overlooking palm trees and the surrounding wildlife.
+They have a great bar/restaurant area sat in the forrest overlooking palm trees and the surrounding wildlife.
 It’s also a great place to grab a beer costing 3000TSH (roughly $1.50).
 Soda costs 1000TSH (roughly $0.50).
 Ask to eat in the garden by candlelight where you have a good chance at spotting the bushbabies!

 Afro Beach Bungalows also serves food.
 Prices are a little higher but still reasonable and can eat on the beach by candlelight.
 It is very beautiful so worth splashing out for a romantic night on the beach!